OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:14

-> You make us a proverb among the nations,
+> You have made us a proverb among the nations,
-> A laughingstock among the peoples.
+> A source of derision among the peoples.

 ## Psalm 44:15